 Conclusion

-This is why salvation history reveals a symmetric order, which contradicts interpretations relegating certain seemingly improbable prophecies to the realm of symbolism.
-For instance, the return of Christ from heaven: St. Paul writes that the Christians would be “of all people most to be pitied” if Christ was not truly resuscitated (1 Co 15:17-19).
-This is closely associated with his return, for if Christ was not resuscitated, he could not have ascended to heaven and hence not return to earth.
+This also contradicts interpretations relegating certain prophecies to the realm of pure symbolism.
+For instance, the return of Christ from Heaven: St. Paul writes that the Christians would be “of all people most to be pitied” if Christ was not truly resuscitated (1 Co 15:17-19).
+This is closely associated with his return, for if Christ was not resuscitated, he would not have ascended to Heaven and hence would not return to earth.
 It is precisely this return on which doubt is often cast.
-There are theologians who claim, for example, that the apocalyptic events already have taken place and that Jesus, surrounded by a celestial army beating “the kings of the earth with their armies” (Rev 19:11-21), has returned with the fall of the Roman empire and the establishment of the State Church.
-Accordingly, the millennial reign would correspond, they say, to the reign of this State Church during the Middle Ages from the fifth to the fifteenth centuries.
-They argue that the first Christians hoped for an imminent return of Christ in order to insinuate the naiveté of their faith, arguing that he has not yet come back after two thousand years.
+There are theologians who claim, for example, that the apocalyptic events already have taken place and that Jesus, surrounded by a celestial army beating “the kings of the earth with their armies” (Rev 19:11-21), has symbolically returned with the fall of the Roman empire and the establishment of the State Church.
+Accordingly, the millennial reign would correspond, they pretend, to the reign of this State Church during the Middle Ages from the fifth to the fifteenth centuries.
+They argue also that the first Christians hoped for an imminent return of Christ.
+They thus insinuate the naiveté of their faith and the eventuality that Christ will never return, since his second advent is still to be fulfilled after two thousand years.

 If this is true, what will happen next?
 Are we already on the way to eternity?
 Is the substitution of religion through science the final state that will solve all problems and bring us everlasting happiness and possibly eternal life in a near future?
 It is true that the majority of the first Christians expected the end of the world.
 What counts, however, is that they were not sustained by biblical prophecies predicting such imminence.
 The cause for this expectation was simply ignorance.
-They did not know when the end would come, since one cannot know it (Mark 13:32).
-Consequently, it can arrive at any time, and it could also have arrived during their epoch.

-If the second advent of Christ had taken place in the first centuries of our era, salvation history would be asymmetrical, which is improbable.
-In addition, the steps of salvation history reveal that two thousand years are not abnormal.
+They did not know when the end would come, since one cannot know it (Mk 13:32).
+Consequently, it can arrive at any time.
+So it could also have arrived during their epoch.
+However, if the second advent of Christ had taken place in the first centuries of our era, salvation history would be asymmetrical, which is improbable.
+In addition, the eras of salvation history reveal that two thousand years are not abnormal.
 The era of the patriarchs lasted thousands of years and that of the Israelite people approximately 1900 years.

-The logic of the cycles also allows the establishment of some proportions, with the result that the end will certainly not be delayed for thousands of years: the last two eras were composed only of four cycles each.
-There is nothing in the prophecies to indicate that this structure will be different during the era of spiritual kinship in which we currently live.
+On the other hand, the proportions of the cycles of salvation history also indicate that the end will certainly not be delayed for thousands of years: the last two eras were composed only of four cycles each.
+There is nothing in the prophecies to indicate that this structure will be different during the era of spiritual kinship, in which we currently live.
 On the contrary, they also announce four cycles, of which the last one is already almost consummated since present history goes to the end of the first phase, which is always considerably the longest as compared with the sin and judgment phases.
-This phase has hitherto lasted approximately one thousand five hundred years.
+This phase has hitherto lasted approximately 1500 years.

-Finally, if one believes in the end of the world, one also believes in a life after it.
-It is like with a dying person: one tries all means to save the person but one is conscious that everyone must die one day and hopes that death is only a transition to a better life.
-Similarly, one believes that the end of the world is only an event among others and hopes that all will finish well because salvation history will indeed end well.
-So there is no reason to sink into a nihilistic pessimism by believing in the end of the world.
+Finally, if one believes in the end of the world, one also believes that it is only an event among others, a transition to a better future.
+So one hopes that all will finish well because salvation history will indeed end well.
+Hence, there is no reason to sink into a nihilistic pessimism by believing in the end of the world.

 Whither shall I go from thy Spirit?